0wulf/0wulf.github.io/blog/mangopimqpro.md

 This Single Board Computer (SBC) has the same form factor of a Raspberry Pi Zero, but uses RISC V's ISA and is built with the [Allwinner D1](https://linux-sunxi.org/D1) System on a Chip (SoC).

 ## Searching for information
 The first thing I did when I got it was to start looking for what to do with it and learn something interesting in the process.
 So, I began searching for information on the internet and suddenly was faced with a lot of documentation and information on the Mango Pi MQ-Pro.
-Some sources included:
+Some examples:
 - [sunxi's wiki entry](https://linux-sunxi.org/MangoPi_MQ-Pro)
 - [boosterl's awesome-mango-pi-mq-pro repository](https://github.com/boosterl/awesome-mango-pi-mq-pro)

+Also found a lot of low-level information and discussion in github written in mandarin, which I didn't even try to translate (maybe for the future).

 ## How to communicate with the board and operating system
 With this new information, I tried to find a way to communicate with the SBC.
 Initially, I tried with [xfel](https://github.com/xboot/xfel)  but found it painful because it seemed that I didn't want to read/write such low-level data/instructions to RAM or ROM, as I don't understand it that well (although I was able to write information to turn on and off an LED).